Gigaspaces/xap-docs/site/content/xap/12.2/admin/troubleshooting-protective-modes.markdown

 See primitive types matching {{%currentjavanet "query-template-matching.html#primitive-types" %}}

-Starting XAP 9.7 a new protective mode has been added to protect against querying with a template which contains one or more primitive properties without a `nullValue`, since such templates are likely to produce unexpected results.
+A protective mode was added to protect against querying with a template that contains one or more primitive properties without a `nullValue`, since such templates are likely to produce unexpected results.

 If your application uses template matching with such types, you'll get the following exception: